 Bard Graduate Center is grateful for the generous support of the Selz Foundation.

 Jessica M. Dandona, PhD, is an art historian and professor in the liberal arts department at the Minneapolis College of Art and Design, where she teaches courses on art and empire, the body in art and visual culture, and modern art.
 Dr. Dandona has been the recipient of research grants from the Fulbright Association, the American Philosophical Society, the Huntington Library, the Staatsbibliothek zu Berlin, and other institutions.
-Recent publications include articles in the journals Bulletin of the History of Medicine and Mortality as well as chapters in the edited volumes Art & the Critical Medical Humanities (2025), Rethinking the Public Fetus: Historical Perspectives on the Visual Culture of Pregnancy (2024), and Making Sense of Medicine: Materiality and the Reproduction of Medical Knowledge (2022).
+Recent publications include articles in the journals Bulletin of the History of Medicine and Mortality as well as chapters in the edited volumes Art & the Critical Medical Humanities (forthcoming 2026), Rethinking the Public Fetus: Historical Perspectives on the Visual Culture of Pregnancy (2024), and Making Sense of Medicine: Materiality and the Reproduction of Medical Knowledge (2022).
 Dr. Dandona’s current book project, The Transparent Woman: Medical Visualities in Fin-de-Siècle Europe and the United States, 1880–1900, examines the visual culture of medicine at the end of the nineteenth century.